Bartact Paracord Front Roll Bar Grab Handles

 Not long after, a Rock Krawler 2.5” mid arm suspension went on, and 35” Mickey Thompson Mud Terrain tires with Sidebiter II wheels.
 I didn’t see the need to stick with All Terrain tires, and I’m glad I got these.
 They’re surprisingly quiet considering how aggressive the tread is.

 After the original battery gave up on life, an Optima battery with Quadratec Extreme Duty Terminals were installed.
 Quadratec Extreme Duty Battery Terminals and Optima Battery Upgrade

 A Tactik tailgate hinge reinforcement and adjustable spare tire mount were added to support the extra weight of the heavier spare.
 Tactik Adjustable Spare Mount with Hinge Reinforcement Perfect When Adding Larger Spare Tire On Tailgate

 The factory exhaust was falling apart, so a new Pypes high clearance system was added.

 With the increase in rolling mass, an upgrade in stopping power was needed.
 SSBC Tri-power Calipers went on, with Disc Brakes Australia slotted rotors.
-How to Replace Jeep Wrangler Brakes To Add Stopping Power, Peace of Mind
+Why Do I Need a Brake Upgrade On My Jeep Wrangler

 Future plans include self recovery gear, offroad bumpers and upgraded rocker protection.
 Engine performance upgrades and additional drivetrain armor are also on the horizon.
 Additional lighting will be added as needed.
 The focus is on utilitarian upgrades, with very subtle appearance modifications.